Trigger Warning – some of the content below may trigger some unpleasant emotions.

 “Eating disorders are secretive and tied up with guilt and shame.
 They are dangerous –you can die from an eating disorder.”

-This video ‘Eating disorders – Talking about mental health’ is from Mind which shows young people talking about their experience of eating problems such as anorexia, restrictive eating, binging and purging.
+This YouTube video ‘Eating disorders – Talking about mental health’ from Mind is of young people talking about their experience of eating problems such as anorexia, restrictive eating, binging and purging.

 For speaking to someone who is struggling with an eating disorder